docutils/docutils/docutils/docs/ref/rst/directives.rst

 --------

 There are two directives to include images: image_ and figure_.
+The table below provides a non exhaustive overview of supported image formats.

 .. attention::

-  Images are not supported by the `manpage`_ writer.

-  It is up to the author to ensure compatibility of the image data format with the output format or user agent (LaTeX engine, `HTML browser`__).
+  It is up to the author to ensure compatibility of the image data format with the output format or user agent (LaTeX engine, `HTML browser`__, …).
-  The following, non exhaustive table provides an overview.

 .. _image formats: